 “Making a travel diary is every kid’s dream!
 My passion is to explore the world by observing a culture; detailing the landscape and immersing myself into a scene to enable myself to capture the essence of both the people and the setting.
 Being able to capture a moment in a travel roll means it can be remembered forever.
 I always strive to capture the authenticity, depth, sensitivity and truth of the people.
 Creating them in Cambodia has given me such an appreciation for the grace, joy and humility of the Khmer culture which I hope to share.”

-Arrived in Cambodia
+Arrival in Cambodia

-diary is the story of an adventure, it represents a hybrid art that can bring together views from different horizons.
+Through drawings and writing, where graphic arts, journalistic reporting and human sciences cross each other : the travel diary is the story of an adventure, representing a hybrid art that can bring together views from different horizons.